elnchen/interest-rate-pca/README.md

 PCA is performed on changes, not yield levels, because level series are highly persistent.
 Standardization makes the component patterns comparable across regions and tenors.

 The six-month forecast is a simple PCA-factor linear model.
-It is useful as a transparent baseline, not as a structural macro forecast.

 ## Outputs